BeataMaro/WildCamp/README.md

 # WildCamp - Vacation rental website.

-Application for presenting places to rent for a trip stays.
-The website allows creating a user profile by registering, and then adding, editing and deleting campgrounds.
-It also provides the option of reviewing other places and rating based on the number of stars.
+The purpose of the site is to be an advertisement space for travel and nature enthusiasts looking for a place to stay.
+User can become a part of social by registering, and then add, edit and delete the campsites.
+Profile of campground consists of image gallery and reviews which includes rating based on the number of stars.

 ## Technologies
 Project is created with: